 Average Sales / Revenue per Year

-Burger King averages around $1.4 million sales per unit with system-wide sales at $10 billion.
-Burger King lands at number 4 on the top quick-service restaurants in the annual sales.
+Burger King’s revenue in 2022 was recorded at $23,450,000,000 with $10 billion in U.S. sales.
+Burger King lands at number 4 on the top quick-service restaurants in sales.
 The company trails behind McDonald’s as the top fast-food restaurants that focus on burgers.

 Burger King Franchise Facts